How does the virus get into horses?

 - Keep gutters clean and free of debris and leaves

 - Clean out and refill watering troughs weekly

 Anything that can hold water for longer than 4 days needs to be drained.

-Please contact Brevard County Mosquito Control for a site visit to assess possible breeding sites on your property by phone or online at Customer Service Form.
+Please contact Brevard County Mosquito Control for a site visit to assess possible breeding sites on your property online or by phone.